forsooth

 Medieval biographies, which I have found great for getting the feeling of what we ought to be trying to say and the proper manner of saying it.

-an Arab-Syrian gentleman & warrior in the period of the Cusades
+an Arab-Syrian gentleman & warrior in the period of the Crusades

 The Memoirs of Usamah Ibn-Munqidh